-FY98 Goals FY98 Objectives Fiscally ResponsibleCustomer Focused Develop and implement a demonstration system of expanded and new bus services to reduce average passenger loads, and improve access to jobs, education and health care.
-Develop specifications and procure automated passenger counting equipment for MTA buses.
-Seek Board adoption and begin implementation of service restructuring recommendations of the Central-East-Northeast, Westside, and such other restructuring studies as may be completed during FY97-98.
-Community and Regionally Responsive Design a service monitoring program to monitor compliance with load factor reduction and other requirements of the Consent Decree.
-Develop and seek Board adoption of a bus/rail interface plan for the Hollywood/Vine extension of the Metro Red Line.
+FY98 Goals FY98 Objectives • Fiscally Responsible Develop and implement a demonstration system of expanded and new bus services to reduce average passenger loads, and improve access to jobs, education and health care.
+Develop specifications and procure automated passenger counting equipment for MTA buses. • Customer Focused Seek Board adoption and begin implementation of service restructuring recommendations of the Central-East-Northeast, Westside, and such other restructuring studies as may be completed during FY97-98.
+Design a service monitoring program to monitor compliance with load factor reduction and other requirements of the Consent Decree.
+Develop and seek Board adoption of a bus/rail interface plan for • Community and Regionally Responsive the Hollywood/Vine extension of the Metro Red Line.
 Seek Board adoption and implement a restructuring of Harbor Freeway bus services to serve the activation of online transitway stations.
-FY97 Accomplishments Planned bus/rail interface plan for r extension of Metro Red Line to Wilshire/Western.
-Supported negotiation of Consent Supported negotiation of Consent Decree resolving bus riders' litigation.
-Planned Overcrowding Relief ele Planned Overcrowding Relief element of Bus System Improvement Program.
-Completed Load Factor Reductio Completed Load Factor Reduction Plan required by Consent Decree.
-Completed Rail Fleet Manageme nt Plan for heavy and light rail through 2010.
+FY97 Accomplishments • Planned bus/rail interface plan for extension of Metro Red Line to Wilshire/Western. • Supported negotiation of Consent Decree resolving bus riders' litigation. • Planned Overcrowding Relief element of Bus System Improvement Program. • Completed Load Factor Reduction Plan required by Consent Decree. • Completed Rail Fleet Managemer nt Plan for heavy and light rail through 2010.